spatialos/CExampleProject/README.md

 (`sample.ClientData`) to the client, using the `CallerWorkerAttributes` field of the `CommandRequestOp`.
 This causes the entity to be checked out by the client worker, and the client worker will begin to receive component updates for position changes.
 The physics worker will also begin to send a simple command to the client every few seconds.
+Due to the entity's QBI query, the client worker will check in/out another entity due to its movement.

 ## Snapshot

-The snapshot exists in both json and binary format in the `snapshots` folder.
-There is no script to generate the snapshot as the snapshot was written by hand in the json format, but it's possible to make simple changes to the json format and regenerate the binary snapshot from it.
+The snapshot exists in both JSON and binary format in the `snapshots` folder.
+There is no script to generate the snapshot as the snapshot was written by hand in JSON format, but it's possible to make simple changes to the JSON snapshot and regenerate the binary snapshot from it.
 To update the binary snapshot after making a change, run the following command:

 ```